pbslavin/JavaTrainingProj0/readme.md

 are subject to all CRUDL operations, if they are authorized.

-Users with level-1 (or "general") authorization tokens may only send GET requests to any Composer or Composition endpoints, and may not access *any* User endpoint by *any* HTTP method.
+Users with level-1 (or "general") authorization tokens may only send GET requests to any Composer or Composition endpoint, and may not access *any* User endpoint by *any* HTTP method.
 Level-2 ("admin") authorization tokens permit access to all method handlers, including those of Users.

-In addition to CRUDL operations, with standard RESTful routes, it is also possible to GET all Compositions belonging to a Composer, by id, or a single User by username, which has must be unique in the database.
+In addition to CRUDL operations, with standard RESTful routes, it is also possible to GET all Compositions belonging to a Composer by id, or to GET a single User by username (which has a uniqueness constraint in the database).
 Each of these methods interpolates an additional route segment (`composer` or `username`) between the primary resource's path segment and the composer id or case-sensitive username (`/compositions/composer/4` or `/users/username/PSlavin`).